thedammyking/composable-http-client/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

+**Our Philosophy**: We believe in **simple, focused contributions**.
+Our issue and PR templates are intentionally minimal - we'd rather have lots of quick, clear contributions than perfect ones that take forever to create.

 ## 🚀 Quick Start for Contributors

 1. **Fork the repository** on GitHub